 Takapenga (“We Are Awesome!”) performs Zimbabwean-style marimba around Colorado’s front range.
 They use a 7-piece marimba orchestra with hand percussion.

 Check out a playlist of Takapenga performing outdoors with masks last Fall 2020 on youtube.

-Elyssa has been playing marimba since 2009.
+Elyssa (she/her) has been playing marimba since 2009.
 She joined Takapenga in 2017.
 She loves how it brings the people in her group closer together through music.
 Aside from marimba, Elyssa sings in her school’s choir and wants to learn more mbira.
 She likes playing at gigs and seeing the audience’s appreciation of marimba music.